Diyagoel08/DBMS-LABS/README.md

-These all are my DBMS Lab Task Assignments.
+These 10 are my DBMS Lab Experiment .